pytube/pytube/docs/user/quickstart.rst

 downloaded, and is called with two arguments: the stream and the file path.
 This could be used, for example, to perform post-download processing on a video like trimming the length of it.

+The use_oauth and allow_oauth_cache flags allow you to authorize pytube to interact with YouTube using your account, and can be used to bypass age restrictions or access private videos and playlists.
+If allow_oauth_cache is set to True, you should only be prompted to do so once, after which point pytube will cache the tokens it needs to act on your behalf.
+Otherwise, you will be prompted again for each action that requires you to be authenticated.

 Once you have a YouTube object set up, you're ready to start looking at different media streams for the video, which is discussed in the next section.